troyhunterz/psycholinguistic-detector/README.md

 - **Labeling strategy:** Weak supervision - keyword-based labeling by content, not source

 **Why weak labeling?**
 Instead of manually labeling 10k texts, we used psycholinguistic keyword lists to assign labels based on what the text *contains*, not where it came from.
-This give more accurate labels, than mapping entire datasets to single classes.
+This give more accurate labels than mapping entire datasets to single classes.

 ## Tutorial